 How do we solve this dilemma?
 What am I doing wrong?

 Like in Asian concepts in the West too, especially in poetry, there is the concept of original innocence or poetry in being itself.

-If we come across a “difficult picture” like this, it is of course helpful to find out: background of the picture (such as year, early-late work, further information…).
-Then analysis of the content, painterly expression, meaning (i.e. philosophical background – statement of the picture….).
+If we come across a “difficult picture” like this, it is of course helpful to find out: the background of the picture (such as year, early-late work, and further information…).
+Then an analysis of the content, painterly expression, and meaning (i.e. philosophical background – statement of the picture….).
 But that wouldn’t help much in this case.
 Zhu Da’s cat basically has nothing and can’t do anything.

 Looking at the phenomenon again from a Western philosophical point of view: With Zhu Da’s cat we see the abstraction of a cat, “the very cat”.
 The German philosopher Martin Heidegger once coined the term “chairness“. [roughly: What makes a chair this after we have left out everything that is superfluous?].